Maintenance Minimizes Problems

 At Allin Companies, preventative measures are also an important part of keeping its fleet of mowing equipment running effectively.
 The company employs approximately 45 people with 10 crews and two mechanics ? a small engine mechanic and a truck mechanic.
 Allin says his company generally gets four years out of a mower before it is replaced. ?And, with proper maintenance, you can get as much as six years out of it,? he says.

 The company has approximately six riding mowers, 12 walk-behinds, and an assortment of push mowers and trimmers.
 As part of the company?s preventative maintenance program, the equipment is rotated through the mechanic?s shop every two to three weeks.
 At that point, the mowers are gone over piece by piece to look for any potential problems.
+The most important part of his company?s routine, though, is a simple, daily visual check. ?(You do this) to see if anything is wrong, broken or just not right,?
+Allin says.

 Allin Companies follows the manufacturers? recommendations when it comes to oil changes and other service. ?We follow those to the letter.
 If the manufacturers say every 40 hours, we do them every 40 hours,? says Allin, adding that the engines generally need service every 40 to 60 hours, depending on their size.